smhaller/ldap-overleaf-sl/README.md

 the uid and credentials of the user which tries to login.

-Only valid LDAP users or Email-Users registerd by an admin can login.
+Only valid LDAP users or email users registered by an admin can login.
 This module authenticates against the local DB if `ALLOW_EMAIL_LOGIN` is set to `true` if this fails it tries to authenticate against the specified LDAP server.

 *Therefore:*
 - LDAP Users can not change their password for the ldap username login.
 They have to change it at the ldap server.
 - LDAP Users can reset their local db password.
-Then they can decide if they login with either their LDAP-user and password or with their Email and local db password.
+Then they can decide if they login with either their ldap user and password or with their email and local db password.
 - Users can not change their email.
-The email adress is taken from the ldap server (mail) field. (or by invitation through an admin).
+The email address is taken from the ldap server (mail) field. (or by invitation through an admin).
-  This ldap mail field has to contain a valid mail adress.
+  This ldap mail field has to contain a valid mail address.
 Firstname and lastname are taken from the fields "givenName" and "sn".
   If you want to use different fields change the code in AuthenticationManager.js lines 297-299.
 - Admins can invite non ldap users directly (via email).
 Additionally (``link sharing`` of projects is possible).

 *Important:*
-Sharelatex/Overleaf uses the email adress to identify users: If you change the field in the LDAP you have to update the corresponding field in the mongo db.
+Sharelatex/Overleaf uses the email address to identify users: If you change the field in the LDAP you have to update the corresponding field in the mongo db.

 ```